CliffordAnderson/CS1000/readme.md

 #### September 26 - Digital Secrets
 *Coding assignment 4 due at the beginning of class*

 - Read: Mitani, Masaaki, Shinichi Sato, and Idero Hinoki.
-"The Foundations of Encryption," Chapter One of *The Manga Guide to Cryptography*.
-No Starch Press, 2018.
+"The Foundations of Encryption," Chapter One of *The Manga Guide to Cryptography* (San Francisco: No Starch Press, 2018)
 - Watch: [Cryptography: The Science of Making and Breaking Codes](https://www.youtube.com/watch?v=-yFZGF8FHSg)
 - Code:
   - Caesar Cipher